natebragg/ratl/README.md

 `<`, `>` and `=`, fetching the `car` and `cdr` of a list, prepending to a list with `cons`, testing a list with `null?`, and negating booleans with `not`.

-Literal values include the natural numbers starting at zero, booleans, symbols, and lists.
-Lists can be over naturals or booleans, or over lists, lists of lists, etc.  Naturals are depicted in the usual way.
+Literal values include the positive integers starting at zero, booleans, symbols, and lists.
+Lists can be over integers or booleans, or over lists, lists of lists, etc.  Integers are depicted in the usual way.
 Booleans are represented by the symbols `#t` for true and `#f` for false.
 Symbols are represented by any characters besides whitespace and `()[];`.
 Lists are space-delimited, in square brackets or parentheses.
 Both symbols and lists must be prefixed by